colin-woon/my_notes/42/2. 42 Notes/Floating Point Representation.md

 Exponent - depends on how many bits you want to reserve, more bits will increase accuracy Mantissa - all values after the radix point

-eg: if exponent is 8 bits
-- represents values from 2^-8 - 2^8, but flip them and make them positive, 2^0 - 2^15
-- hence, bias is 127
--

 eg: 5625

 Implicit Normalization